56 Years Ago: Johnny Cash Proposes to June Carter

 "Maybe sometimes take each other for granted," Cash wrote.
 "But once in awhile, like today, I meditate on it and realize how lucky I am to share my life with the greatest woman I ever met.
 You still fascinate and inspire me.
 You influence me for the better.
 You’re the object of my desire, the No. 1 Earthly reason for my existence.
 I love you very much."

-Modern country lovebirds Kacey Musgraves and Ruston Kelly are also interpreting some of Cash's lovely words to his wife in a song, "To June This Morning," which will appear on the forthcoming collection Johnny Cash: Forever Words.
-The 16-song album is the musical companion to Forever Words: The Unknown Poems, a printed publication of Cash's found writing, and is due out on April 6.
+Kacey Musgraves and Ruston Kelly, then married, interpreted some of Cash's lovely words to his wife in a song, "To June This Morning," which appears on the Johnny Cash: Forever Words collection.
+The 16-song album is the musical companion to Forever Words: The Unknown Poems, a printed publication of Cash's found writing.

 Cash and Carter's love story played out on both the big and small screens as well: Reese Witherspoon earned an Oscar nomination for her portrayal of Carter in the 2005 blockbuster film Walk the Line, opposite Joaquin Phoenix, while Jewel portrayed the singer in a Lifetime movie based on a memoir by John Carter Cash, Anchored in Love: An Intimate Portrait of June Carter Cash.
 And in 2017, Brad Paisley filmed the video for "Gold All Over the Ground" at Cash Cabin Studio, and juxtaposed footage of this visit with homages to the couple's love story.